 Ex officio members do not count towards the quorum for any meeting, are not entitled to vote at Community Council meetings and cannot be appointed as office bearers on the Community Council.
-They are, however, entitled to attend and speak at all meetings and must receive meeting invitations and a copy of Minutes and Agendas in the same way as any other member of the Community Council.
+They are, however, entitled to attend and speak at all meetings and should receive a copy of Minutes and Agendas in the same way as any other member of the Community Council.